Murder of Tristyn Bailey: Aiden Fucci

-In late January 2023, an "incident report" released by Jacksonville Sheriff's Office shows Fucci had a lengthy history of disciplinary issues during his time at Duval County Jail, including; extorting inmates for their commissary items by "using fear", threatening to kill inmates and correctional officers, fighting an inmate in December 2021 and at one point boasting about his crime.
+In late January 2023, an "incident report" released by Jacksonville Sheriff's Office showed Fucci had a lengthy history of disciplinary issues during his time at Duval County Jail, including, extorting inmates for their commissary items by "using fear", threatening to kill inmates and correctional officers, fighting an inmate in December 2021 and at one point boasting about his crime.
 The report also stated that Fucci was restrained using pepper spray at least twice and had to be put in a restraint chair once.
-During a report from October 2022, it said that Fucci had been "relentless" in making threats against two inmates, one claimed Fucci said he was going to "stab them up and take pictures of it".
-On another occasion when officers entered his cell to reclaim misappropriated commissary items he started banging on his cell door in a "loud vicious manner" and shouted threats of murder towards correctional officers concerning their families.
+During a report from October 2022, it said that Fucci had been "relentless" in making threats against two inmates, one claimed Fucci said he was going to "stab them up and take pictures of it."
+On another occasion, when officers entered his cell to reclaim misappropriated commissary items, he started banging on his cell door in a "loud vicious manner" and shouted threats of murder towards correctional officers concerning their families.

 Shortly before jury selection was set to begin, on February 6, 2023, Fucci pleaded guilty to first-degree murder and subsequently admitted to killing Bailey.
 During the hearing, Fucci was allowed to make a statement, during which he apologized to Bailey's family and his own family.
 As a result, a 40-year prison term was the minimum sentence for which Fucci was eligible, while life in prison was the maximum.
 Fucci was ineligible for the death penalty as he was a juvenile when he committed the crime.
 Fucci also wrote a letter apologizing for the pain he caused Bailey's family and friends.
 Judge Smith subsequently set the date of March 24 for Fucci's sentencing.